finalwebsites/woo-sendy/readme.txt

 Features:

-*   Option to connect with your sendy
+*   Option to connect with your Sendy application
-*   Option to select/enter name of list
+*   Option to select/enter the name of your mailing list
-*   All the users who make a successful purchase will be added to list.
+*   All the users who make a successful purchase will be added to list (use them for after sales mailings).

 == Installation ==